fenlen/fridgetrack/README.md

 * Registering/logging in does not cause an update on the Account page.
 (Sometimes happens?
 Maybe fixed?
 Idk)
 * Removing an item from Shoplist causes two items to appear in main item list.
 (Happens rarely.
 No idea why)
+* Canceling the date selection when an item from shoplist is tapped leads to dateState error